mhaques/astrolab/README.md

 ## 📜 License

 This project is open source and free to use.
-You can add an official license (e.g. MIT) if you want to specify usage terms.